wellenreiter01/nodebb-plugin-feathercoin/README.md

 ### Windows

 Crome based browsers should work out of th box.
-For other browsers a network protocl handler must be added manually, to get the 'feathercoin:' protocol pointed to the feathercoin wallet.
+For other browsers a network protocol handler must be added manually, to get the 'feathercoin:' protocol pointed to the feathercoin wallet.
 See broswer documentation for details how to do this.

 ### Android